 The first idea generated during the workshop is now being developed for testing.
 This program is focused on recognising and responding to financial abuse.
 Financial abuse is a very common feature of domestic and family violence, but it is often not recognised, or not recognised as abuse, both by those affected and frontline services.
 We are working in partnership with Care Inc to design and deliver a program to increase the ability of frontline service staff to recognise when someone is subjected to financial abuse.
 We are testing our hypothesis that an increase in capability will mean people affected by financial abuse will be identified and receive the right support.

 Domestic and family violence impacts all children and young people who live with it.
 They do not need to be directly assaulted, or even present, to be victims.
-Children and young people see and hear violence, work hard to navigate violent contexts and live with the fallout.
-Many children intervene to try to stop violence, or to defend a parent or sibling.
 Adults design policy and system responses, which fail to meet young people’s needs.
 To change this, we must understand the unique experiences and perspectives of young people.

 The Family Safety Hub and the Children and Young People Commissioner partnered to listen to young people’s experience of domestic and family violence.
-Nearly 70 young people aged 13 to 24 shared their views or personal stories of living with family violence during in-depth interviews and small group discussions.
-We found young people wanted to talk about domestic and family violence and the supports and services they need.
+70 young people aged 13 to 24 shared their views or personal stories of living with family violence during in-depth interviews and group discussions.

 By consulting with young people we have generated insights that will enable the ACT Government, the service sector and the community to improve support and services for children and young people affected by domestic and family violence.